-SC/STS 2411 3.00 Introduction to Science and Technology Studies (Monaldi)
+SC/STS 2411 3.00 Introduction to Science and Technology Studies (Elwick)

 This course introduces students to the interdisciplinary field of science and technology studies.
 Using case studies, it considers how knowledge about science and technology develops.
 It analyses the social responsibility of the scientist and the public engagement with technoscientific expertise.

-Cross-listed to: AP/HUMA 2411 3.00.
+Course credit exclusion: AP/HUMA 2411 6.00